HL7/davinci-crd/input/pagecontent/foundation.md

 ### Performance

 Depending on their location within the workflow, CDS Hooks may be processed in a synchronous manner.
 This means that the user who is performing the business action that triggers the hook might be 'blocked' from continuing the action until cards have been returned by the CDS service.
-E.g. an CRD client might not allow progress of an 'order sign' business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
+E.g. a CRD client might not allow progress of an 'order sign' business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
 The corollary to this is that services must respond to hook invocations quickly to avoid impeding clinician workflow - and turning the intended benefit CRD is intended to provide into a detriment.

 This specification sets a target duration in which CRD Services are expected to return their CDS Hooks response after being invoked.
 CRD services SHALL return responses for all supported hooks and SHALL respond within the required duration 90% of the time.
 (I.e. all [primary](hooks.html#hook-categories) hooks and any [supporting](hooks.html#hook-categories) hooks where they opt to support the hook.)
 For most hooks, this target time is 5 seconds.
 It extends to 10 seconds for [Appointment Book](hooks.html#appointment-book) and for [Order Dispatch](hooks.html#order-dispatch) and [Order Sign](hooks.html#order-sign) hooks that are sent at least 24 hours after the last hook invocation for the same order(s) because there is no opportunity to cache data in those cases.